 It's so simple to make, and will disappear fast.
 It's a good idea to make a double or triple batch at a time.
 It is so worth it and you will be glad that you did.

-HOMEMADE STRAWBERRY JAM RECIPE
+EASY STRAWBERRY JAM RECIPE

 1 quart fully ripened strawberries, washed and stemmed

 1 box fruit pectin (Ball pectin is great)

 You are going to use plastic containers to store this in, you need to sanitize them.
 Rinse the container and lids in boiling water and make sure they are completely dry.